Delcan-f/Docker-Intro/README.md

-# Docker-Intro
-Introduction to Docker and Containerising a simple application
+# Introduction to Docker and Containerising a basic applicaiton

+## Docker Commands

+View All Containers - docker ps -a
+View the Logs - docker logs <container_id>
+Stop the Docker - docker stop <name>
+cl